 FICO SBSS Scores Offer Lenders Flexibility

 The FICO SBSS score is also flexible to give lenders some choice in how they use the score.
 Lenders create credit models that reflect the information and credit criteria they value the most.
 So the score is not universal.
-In other words, it’s really a reflection of the individual lender’s preferences.
+In other words, it’s a reflection of the individual lender’s preferences.

 The score takes into account what’s reported by the business credit bureaus.
 It also weights how they individually report on your business credit.
 For example, one lender might consider the value of Experian’s Intelliscore higher than D&B’s Paydex score, or the other way around.
 Yet, if there’s not enough business credit data available, it will use a business owner’s personal credit data to fill in the blanks and calculate the score along with your business’s financial information.

-How Can You Improve Your FICO SBSS Score?
+How To Improve Your FICO SBSS Score:

 Fueling growth and funding many other business initiatives often requires borrowed capital for many small businesses.
 I’m convinced there are more options available today than ever before for businesses to access capital.
 However, they aren’t all created equal.
-The businesses that proactively approach their credit profile to make it as strong as possible have more options.
+The companies that proactively approach their credit profile to make it as strong as possible have more options.
 Those options may include better interest rates and more favorable terms.

 Improving your score isn’t rocket science, but it does require effort.
 Here are four things you can start doing right now that will improve your FICO SBSS score.

 That includes both your personal and business credit profile.
 It’s human nature to impact the things we pay the most attention to positively.
 All the major credit bureaus offer individuals the ability to see what is being reported to creditors about them or their businesses.
 Nav also offers both business and personal credit monitoring.